 Myofunctional therapy is a program used to correct the proper function of the tongue and facial muscles used at rest and for swallowing.
-Correct swallowing depends on a proper relationship between muscles of the face, tongue and throat.
+Correct swallowing depends on a proper relationship between muscles of the face, tongue, and throat.

-When a person swallows incorrectly, the tip and/or sides of the tongue press against or spread between the teeth.
+“When a person swallows incorrectly, the tip and/or sides of the tongue press against or spread between the teeth.
 This is commonly called a tongue thrust.
-Constant pressure from resting or incorrectly thrusting the tongue away from the roof of the mouth may push teeth out of place.
-The pressure may later prevent teeth from erupting.
-Oral Myofunctional disorder may also lead to an abnormal bite, the improper alignment between the upper and lower teeth.
-This problem may lead to difficulties in biting, chewing, swallowing and digesting food.
+Constant pressure from resting or incorrectly thrusting the tongue away from the roof of the mouth can push teeth out of place.
+The pressure may later prevent teeth from erupting (breaking through the gum).
+An orofacial myofunctional disorder may lead to an abnormal bite, the improper alignment between the upper and lower teeth.
+This problem may lead to difficulties in biting, chewing, swallowing and digesting food.”

 The Academy of Orofacial Myofunctional Therapy has a great deal of information on their website about the how this therapy can help infants and children regarding breast feeding, mouth breathing and tongue and lip ties (lingual frenulum).
 Visit them at www.https://aomtinfo.org/faq for more information.